unisave-cloud/compiler/README.md

 }
 ```

-The request is authorized using basic HTTP auth where the user is `token`
+The request is authorized using basic HTTP auth where the user is `api`
 and the password is the security token itself.

 The compilation results are uploaded into the cloud storage.